-- a) The management intends to revive the operations of the Company by diversifying its operations towards hoteling and other related sectors for which the planning is still on the initial stage as on the reporting date. - b) To achieve the objective mentioned in para (a) above, the Company has been corresponding with the prospective investors to attract the investment in the Company. - c) The Company has entered a Memorandum of Understanding (MoU) with Guangzhou China Engineering Limited dated June 10, 2019 to join their capabilities, references and resources for setting up of a new cement plant with a capacity of 7000 T/D however, no further progress in this regard due to COVID 19 outbreak.
+- a) The management intends to revive the operations of the Company in the cement industry for which the planning is still on the initial stage as on the reporting date. - b) Considering the increasing demand and expected growth in cement industries, the Company is hopeful to achieve its objective as Government of Pakistan does not allow new companies to undertake cement manufacturing projects thereby only existing companies can engage in cement manufacturing. - c) To achieve the objective mentioned in para (a) above, the Company has been corresponding with the prospective investors to attract the investment in the Company. - d) The Company has entered a Memorandum of Understanding (MoU) with Guangzhou China Engineering Limited dated June 10, 2019 to join their capabilities, references and resources for setting up of a new cement plant in Nooriabad with a capacity of 7000 T/D however, no further progress could be made in this regard due to COVID 19 outbreak.